Arcblock (ABT) Price Hits $0.12 on Exchanges

-Arcblock (CURRENCY:ABT) traded down 8.4% against the US dollar during the 1-day period ending at 18:00 PM Eastern on June 10th.
-During the last seven days, Arcblock has traded 20.3% lower against the US dollar.
-Arcblock has a market capitalization of $11.89 million and approximately $5.56 million worth of Arcblock was traded on exchanges in the last 24 hours.
-One Arcblock coin can now be bought for $0.12 or 0.00000329 BTC on popular cryptocurrency exchanges.
+Arcblock (CURRENCY:ABT) traded up 0.1% against the US dollar during the 1-day period ending at 17:00 PM Eastern on June 16th.
+During the last seven days, Arcblock has traded 6.3% lower against the US dollar.
+Arcblock has a market capitalization of $12.17 million and approximately $3.56 million worth of Arcblock was traded on exchanges in the last 24 hours.
+One Arcblock coin can now be bought for $0.12 or 0.00000320 BTC on popular cryptocurrency exchanges.

 Here’s how related cryptocurrencies have performed during the last 24 hours: